J.John: Philo Trust

 J.John established Philo Trust as a charity in 1980 in Nottingham, which in 1997 moved to Chorleywood, England.
 The purpose of Philo Trust is to support J.John in his ministry ("philo" is the Greek word for brotherly love).
 Philo Trust has a number of associates, including Christine Caine, Joseph Boot, and Paul McGee.
-The trust supports these people as they seek to positively impact people’s lives.

 just10

 In January 1998 J.John began teaching the Ten Commandments through a ten-week course called just10.
 The series is aimed at people from all walks of life and aims to show that following the 10 laws given to Moses by God. just10 is split into 10 segments, with each segment focusing on a different commandment. just10 was originally named TEN and the original series was filmed in front of a live audience at Capitol Studios.
-Over the years, just10 has developed into a just10 Toolkit, two separate DVD courses for Churches and for Small Groups (2010), just10 for Kids, an online resource and book (2013).
+Over the years, just10 has developed into a just10 Tookilt, a DVD course for Churches, and a DVD course for Small Groups (2010).
 The latest version of the series and book were released in 2023. just10 missions has impacted 37 places around the world including London, New York, and Sydney.

 JustOne

-In 2017, J.John hosted the first JustOne event at Emirates Stadium, home of Arsenal Football Club in London.The name is derived from J.John's just10 course; the focus of the event is 'Just One Day, Just One Message, and Just One Invitation'.
+In 2017, J.John hosted the first JustOne event at Emirates Stadium, home of Arsenal Football Club in London.
+The name is derived from J.John's just10 course; the focus of the event is 'Just One Day, Just One Message, and Just One Invitation'.
 The second JustOne event took place at Priestfield Stadium on 9 June 2018.
 Over 100 churches partnered to make the event possible.

+Evangelism

+J.John is an evangelist who has spoken at Christian events, conferences, and churches globally.
+His ministry work has taken him to 69 countries across six continents, with a particular focus on mass-evangelistic events often scheduled around Christian holidays.

+He has spoken at several large or well-known Christian venues and events, including the Times Square Church in New York City, Holy Trinity Brompton (HTB) in London, and the Lakewood Church in Houston, Texas.
+His conference appearances have included international events like the Hillsong Colour Conference and the Presence Conference.

 Media

 J.John has a weekly television and radio series called Today with J.John.
 The series features a mixture of his sermons and Facing the Canon interviews and is broadcast on Shine TV, Revelation TV, Kanal 10, Branch FM, UCB Ireland, Vision Christian Radio Australia.
-Guests have included Jackie Pullinger, N. T. Wright, John Lennox, Christine Caine, Nicky Gumbel, Philip Yancey, R.T.
-Kendall, Bear Grylls, Alexa PenaVega and many others.
+Guests have included Jackie Pullinger, N. T. Wright, John Lennox, Christine Caine, Nicky Gumbel, Teo Hayashi, David Harper, R.T.
+Kendall, Bear Grylls, Alexa PenaVega.